Galooshi/import-js/README.md

 ## Configuration

-Drop a file called `.importjs` in the root folder of your project to configure import-js.
-This file is a YAML file, and has the following configuration options.
+Create a file called `.importjs` in the root folder of your project to configure import-js.
+The format of this file is YAML.
+It has the following configuration options.

 ### `lookup_paths`